GenAI vs. Human Creators: Procurement Mechanism Design in Two-/Three-Layer Markets: Content Procurement in (Two-Layer) Platform-Creator Markets

 { $ \text{Demand: } x_k(\hat c)+\sum_{i=1}^K\mu_{ik}x_i(\hat c)^{\gamma_{ik}}\ge d_k\ \text{for any }k\in[K].$ }

-The revelation principle~\citep{roughgarden2010algorithmic} implies that, without loss of generality, we can restrict attention to incentive-compatible (IC) mechanisms in which truthful reporting constitutes a Nash equilibrium~\citep{myerson1986multistage}.
-Accordingly, the incentive-compatibility condition is given by
+The revelation principle~\citep{roughgarden2010algorithmic} implies that, without loss of generality, we can restrict attention to incentive-compatible (IC) mechanisms in which truthful reporting constitutes a Nash equilibrium~\citep{myerson1986multistage}. \rebuttal{In \Cref{app:terms}, we provide illustrations about the economic background for these and other relevant terms.} Accordingly, the incentive-compatibility condition is given by

 { $ {\text{IC: }} \E_{-k}[-c_kx_k^{\rho_k}(c)+p_k(c)]\ge\E_{-k} [-c_kx_k^{\rho_k}(\hat c_k,c_{-k})+p_k(\hat c_k,c_{-k})]\ \text{for any }k\in[K],$ }

 where $c_{-k}$ is $c$ except the $k$-th entry.
 The expectation is taken over domains $i\neq k$.
 The nonlinearity of the cost function hinders the application of existing methods~\citep{myerson1981optimal}.
 We first focus on the Nash equilibrium~\citep{nash1950equilibrium}, assuming no collusion, so it suffices to consider one-shot deviations.
 We will later extend the analysis to more complex settings involving creator union and data brokers.
 An interesting future direction is to extend it to correlated equilibrium and coarse correlated equilibrium~\citep{aumann1987correlated} with limited signals.